HomeLatest NewsGovTechUttar Pradesh clears rules to implement GCC policy, names Invest UP nodal agency

 Preferred Source of Google

-Uttar Pradesh government has approved rules to implement the state’s Global Capability Centres policy, designating Invest UP as the nodal agency as the state seeks to attract high-skill investment and expand services work beyond into areas such as research and development.
+Uttar Pradesh has approved rules to implement the state’s Global Capability Centres policy, designating Invest UP as the nodal agency as the state seeks to attract high-skill investment and expand services work beyond information technology into areas such as research and development.

 Industrial Development Minister Nand Gopal Gupta (Nandi) said the state’s investment climate had improved and that large industrial groups and multinational companies were approaching the government with proposals.